Grounds for a Personal Injury Claim

 • Damages – In addition to establishing the existence of a legal duty, a breach of duty, and causation, victims must also show that they suffered actual damages.
 Aside from physical injuries, these damages may also include the economic costs of medical treatment and future medical needs, lost income and lost future wages, and property damage.
 It can also include noneconomic damages such as a victim’s pain and suffering and their emotional and mental anguish.
 In every case we handle, our legal team works diligently to evaluate the full scope of how injuries affected the lives of our clients and their loved ones in order to pursue the maximum compensation possible.

 Evaluating whether you have grounds to pursue a personal injury case is essential to understanding your legal rights and how you may be entitled to financial compensation.
-Our legal team at Sacks Weston LLC is readily available to help you explore the facts and circumstances surrounding your accident, and to explain how we can utilize our experience and resources to help you fight for the compensation you deserve.
+Our legal team at Sacks Law, LLC is readily available to help you explore the facts and circumstances surrounding your accident, and to explain how we can utilize our experience and resources to help you fight for the compensation you deserve.
 As proven trial lawyers who have recovered over $4 billion in compensation for our clients, we have the versatility to help clients seek justice during both claim negotiations and, when necessary, litigation in court.

 To request a free consultation, contact us today.